sidecartridge/sidecart-site-dev-docs/getting_started.md

 # Getting Started
 {: .no_toc }

-This section provides guidance on the initial steps to start working with the SidecarT board, including prerequisites, board assembly instructions, setup and configuration.
-By following the procedures outlined in this section, developers can ensure a smooth start to their journey with the SidecarT board.
+This section provides guidance on the initial steps to start working with the SidecarT board.
+If you are a developer or maker it includes prerequisites, board assembly instructions, setup and configuration.
+Developers can also ensure a smooth start to their journey with the SidecarT board by following the procedures outlined in this and coming sections.

 <details open markdown="block">
   <summary>